 Eligible costs Financing mechanism Amount Rule of allocation Individual support Costs directly linked to the subsistence of participants, including accompanying persons, during the activity.
-Contribution to unit costs up to the 14 th day of activity: A2.1 per day per participant + between the 15 th day of activity and up to 12 months: 70% of A2.1 per day per participant 40 Based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity.
+Contribution to unit up to the 14 th day of activity: A2.1 per day per participant + between the 15 th day of activity and up to 12 months: 70% of A2.1 per day per participant 38 Based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity.
+In the framework of ErasmusPro activities, costs connected to the subsistence of staff participating in an Advance Planning Visit, if applicable. costs A2.2 per day per participant Based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity.
 Linguistic support Costs linked to the support offered to participants - prior to departure or during the activity - in order to improve the knowledge of the language they will use to study or receive training during their activity.
-Contribution to unit costs Only for activities lasting between 19 days and 12 months: 150 EUR per participant needing linguistic support Conditional: applicants must request the support in the instruction language of the activity, on the basis of participants' needs for languages not offered by the Erasmus+ Online Linguistic Support.
+Contribution to unit costs Only for activities lasting between 19 days and 12 months: 150 EUR per participant needing linguistic support Conditional: applicants must request the support in the instruction language of the activity, on the basis of participants' needs for languages not offered by the Erasmus+ Online Linguistic